A Perfect Cup

 Cornelia Bean has over 300 loose teas and tisanes to offer.
 When you visit the store you'll see the front counter laden with sniffing jars for each "tea" we carry.
 It is our pleasure to guide you through the different groupings and help you find teas that will be most appealing to you.
 The sniffing jars allow you to use the distinct aroma of each tea as part of your buying decision.

 1. Start with fresh, cold water.
 It's important to understand that cold water contains more oxygen, and oxygen is a key part of the process of releasing the tea's flavour.
 Never use hot tap water.
 If possible use filtered water, bottled spring water or sweet well water for the best results.

-In general, use one level teaspoon of dry leaves for each 8-ounce cup of water.
+2. Measure leaves, generally use one level teaspoon of dry leaves for each 8-ounce cup of water.

-Steeping Black Teas and Herbal Teas
+Black and Herbal

-Black Teas can be steeped for anywhere between 2 1⁄2 to 5 minutes, depending on your taste.
+Between 2 1⁄2 to 5 minutes, depending on your taste.

 Minimum of 5 minutes up to several hours.

-Green, White and Oolong Tea
+Green, White and Oolong

 2 minutes or less in water temperature of 190 F.

 However, Green, White and Oolong teas are high in antioxidants as well as other wellness properties.
 In order to access those properties to the fullest extent a longer steeping time at a lower water temperature is recommended:

-+ Let the water cool for up to 2 minutes before adding the tea leaves
+- Let the water cool for up to 2 minutes before adding the tea leaves

-+ Steep the leaves for 8-10 minutes.
+- Steep the leaves for 8-10 minutes.

 Green and White tea leaves can be re-infused two or three times.
 Oolong tea leaves can be re-infused up to 7 or 8 times.